 thereby demonstrating reasoning and analytical skills as well

 as the ability to synthesize material from several sources into

 cogent and coherent essays.
 The three type of free response questions

 are: data-analysis, document based, and synthesis/evaluation.

-There will be seven unit exams throughout the year.
+There will be unit exams throughout the year.
 Each exam

 QUIZZES (25 %)

-the textbook reading assignment for each chapter.
+A quiz will be given at the end of each chapter.
 Each quiz will

 be worth 100 points and will be valued at 25% of your overall grade.

 These will include textbook outline homework, article reviews, and laboratory